 In 2005, he was named ‘Conductor of the Year’ by the Royal Philharmonic Society; that same year he also received the Abbiati Prize for his conducting of the Requiems of Brahms, Britten and Verdi together with the Artistic Ensembles of the Accademia Nazionale di Santa Cecilia.

 Sir Antonio Pappano records extensively for Warner Classics and has made several recordings with the Santa Cecilia Orchestra and Chorus.
-Among his latest recordings are Britten’s War Requiem and Rossini’s Overtures, Verdi’s Aida (that has taken home numerous awards, among others ECHO Klassik Preis as Conductor of the year), Tchaikovsky’s Piano Concerto no. 1 and Prokofiev’s Piano Concerto no. 2 with Beatrice Rana at the piano and, just released by Decca Records, Brahms’s Violin Concerto (with the Orchestra dell'Accademia di Santa Cecilia) and Bartók’s Violin Concerto no. 1 (London Symphony Orchestra) starring Janine Jansen as soloist and Schumann’s Piano Concerto with Jan Lisiecki (Deutsche Grammophon).
+Among his latest recordings are Britten’s War Requiem and Rossini’s Overtures, Verdi’s Aida (that has taken home numerous awards, among others, Gramophone Classical Music Awards, ECHO Klassik Preis as Conductor of the year and the Preis der deutschen Schallplattenkritik), Tchaikovsky’s Piano Concerto no. 1 and Prokofiev’s Piano Concerto no. 2 with Beatrice Rana at the piano and, just released by Decca Records, Brahms’s Violin Concerto (with the Orchestra dell'Accademia di Santa Cecilia) and Bartók’s Violin Concerto no. 1 (London Symphony Orchestra) starring Janine Jansen as soloist and Schumann’s Piano Concerto with Jan Lisiecki (Deutsche Grammophon).
 In February 2016 Sir Antonio Pappano was awarded with the 58th Grammy® Award for Best Classical Solo Vocal Recording together with mezzo-soprano Joyce DiDonato for their Erato Classics release.

 On 16 April 2007 Sir Antonio Pappano was named an Active Accademician of Santa Cecilia.
 In 2012 Pappano was knighted by Queen Elizabeth II for his services to music and in the same year he was appointed “Cavaliere di Gran Croce dell’Ordine al Merito della Repubblica Italiana”.
 In March 2015 the honorary degree in Music was conferred to Antonio Pappano by the University of Tor Vergata in Rome, and on May 5th he received the RPS Gold Medal - the Royal Philharmonic Society’s highest honours - becoming the 100th RPS Gold Medallist since the honour was founded in 1870.